kiruthika40/RPgmBasics/README.md

 Filing on behalf of someone

 **Analysis Task**
-- Import data into the R environment.
+- Import the dataset (.csv file) into the R environment.
-- Provide the trend chart for the number of complaints at monthly and daily granularity levels.
+- Analyse and prepare the data to provide the trend chart for the number of complaints at monthly and daily granularity levels.
-- Provide a table with the frequency of complaint types.
+- Also, Provide a table with the frequency of complaint types.

-Which complaint types are maximum i.e., around the internet, network issues, or across any other domains?
+Which complaint types are maximum i.e., around the Internet, network issues, or across any other domains?
 - Create a new categorical variable with values as Open and Closed.
 Open & Pending is to be categorized as Open and Closed & Solved is to be categorized as Closed.
 - Provide state-wise status of complaints in a stacked bar chart.
 Use the categorized variable from Q3.
-Provide insights on:
+-  Provide insights on:

 Which state has the maximum number of complaints
 Which state has the highest percentage of unresolved complaints
 - Provide the percentage of complaints resolved to date, which were received through the Internet and customer care calls.

-The analysis results are to be provided with insights wherever applicable.
+The analysis results are explained with visualizations, wherever applicable.